adopy/adopy/README.rst

 Citation
 --------

-If you used ADOpy for your experiments, please cite this package on your paper, along with a specific version.
-It greatly encourages our contributors eager to continue supports on ADOpy.
+If you use ADOpy, please cite this package along with a specific version.
+It greatly encourages  contributors to continue supporting ADOpy.

    To be announced.